nfal09/docs/docs/javascript/javascript-language.md

 ### `if`

 The `if` statement is the simplest form of conditional statement.
-If the expression to the right of the `if` keyword is `true`, the indented code block will execute:
+If the expression to the right of the `if` keyword is `true`, the code block will execute:

 ```javascript
 var isHungry = true;